However, to satisfy your inquisitive nature, let’s go ahead and look into what is continuous manufacturing.

 Once the paste is heated and goes through a second cool-down phase, it is then placed into jars.

-Finally (at point D), but before it’s sent out for delivery, it goes through capping and the application of an aluminum adhesive seal is applied to air-tightly seal the peanut butter (the third and final product manufactured from the process).
+Finally (at point D), but before it’s sent out for delivery, it goes through capping, and the application of an aluminum adhesive seal has been applied to air-tightly seal the peanut butter (the third and final product manufactured from the process).

 You can watch a mesmerizing video on the peanut butter manufacturing process here.

 This process is almost completely automated, leaving no wastage and the process is (as the name suggests) continuous to maximize the plant’s efficiency and profit.

-Continuous production is slightly different to continuous manufacturing, as continuous production includes operations like assembly lines that manufacture products with sub-assemblies, which is a manufacturing technique used in repetitive manufacturing and discrete manufacturing.
+Continuous production is slightly different from continuous manufacturing, as continuous production includes operations like assembly lines that manufacture products with sub-assemblies, which is a manufacturing technique used in repetitive manufacturing and discrete manufacturing.

 But, two types of continuous production can be utilized in continuous manufacturing.
 This is:

 Mass production is the manufacturing of large quantities of a standardized product.
 Process, materials, machines, and an uninterrupted flow of materials are the key characteristics of continuous manufacturing.

 In-process production, the demand for the product is continuous and high.
 The materials can create different products at different stages of manufacturing.
 Like in an oil refinery, this can be kerosene, gasoline, etc. Or, like making peanut butter, can also make pig and bird feed.

 This workflow production can be categorized as:

 Analytical Process of Production – When raw material is broken down into different products.
 Like how the peanuts were used to make three different products.

 Synthetic Process of Production – This involves mixing together two or more materials to manufacture a product.
 Like how sugar and oil are added to the peanut paste to make peanut butter.

 Just like most processes, there are ups and downs to using this particular manufacturing process.
 However, first things first, the scale of your business or the demand for your product might not justify this type of method (especially if you’re a scaling manufacturer).

 But nevertheless, here are the pros and cons: